ibharti/Budget-Tracker/README.md

     -bootstrap
     -uuid
 Learnings
-    undertanding the react environment and using bootstrap to add in all the styling.
+    understanding react environment and using bootstrap to add in all the styling.